 Everyone has a plan until you “paint” a face.
-Evolve Founder and master portraitist Kevin Murphy teaches how you can build confidence in your portrait painting skills so that you can overcome fears and not be overwhelmed the next time you approach the canvas.
+Evolve Founder and master portraitist Kevin Murphy teaches how to build confidence as an artist in your portrait painting skills so that you can overcome fears and not be overwhelmed the next time you approach the canvas.

-My (Evolve Founder Kevin Murphy) experience has been that the thing that trips people up the most is that they think differently about portraits than they do about something else.
+The thing that trips people up the most about portraits is that they think differently about it than do they do about anything else.

-In an interview, they asked Mike Tyson what he thought of his opponent's statement.
+In an interview, they asked Tyson what he thought of his opponent's statement of how he had sized Tyson up, how he understood how to defend against him, and how he was going to lay him out..
 Mike Tyson flatly said, "Everybody's got a plan until they get punched in the face."
 Then they got into ring and Mike Tyson hit his opponent one time and changed his attitude.

 The opponent realized that getting hit by Mike Tyson was not so easy to avoid and that it hurt.
 He knew that every time he got hit going forward, there was a good chance he was going to get knocked out.
 So he started to change his game plan because the challenge was much greater than he anticipated.